MasterClass Review: Is It Worth The Price? (2020 Update)

 I’m guessing they get hundreds and hundreds of these things and the chances your question will be answered is pretty small.
 That’s understandable, but my complaint is that when you sign up you don’t know what kind of interaction you can expect.

 At the time of writing, James Patterson had answered about twenty questions, and given general feedback on a bunch of assignments.
 Gordon Ramsey has answered four questions.
-Neil Gaiman hasn’t answered anything, although to be fair his course is brand new last month.
+Neil Gaiman hasn’t answered anything, although to be fair his course is relatively new.

 Don’t sign up expecting any of this, and treat it like a fun bonus.
 It’s totally a matter of luck if you’ll get a question answered.